raspberrypilearning/weather-station-guide/outside1.md

 # Installing your Weather Station outside Part I: Wind sensors

-We've made our weather station easy to assemble and get up and running, but we know that the trickiest part of setting it up can be installing the equipment outdoors.
+We've made our Weather Station easy to assemble and get up and running, but we know that the trickiest part of setting it up can be installing the equipment outdoors.
 Since every set-up location is different, it is impossible to create a guide to exactly suit everyone.
 However, this guide is intended to provide some helpful instructions that you can hopefully adapt to meet your particular needs.

 ## From where the wind blows

 This guide focusses on the wind sensors.
-The weather station kit comes with a weather vane for measuring wind direction and an anemometer to record wind strength.
+The Weather Station kit comes with a weather vane for measuring wind direction and an anemometer to record wind strength.
 Both of these are connected to the Pi via fairly long cables, so you needn't be constrained by having to fix them close to the box containing the hardware.

    ![](images/wind1.jpg)